music-encoding/music-encoding/BUILD_COMMANDLINE.md

      We recommend using the latest stable release of Apache Ant™.
 If your system has an older version of Apache Ant™ installed you might still give it a try though.
 If the prompt returns an empty string, please refer to the [Apache Ant™ Installation Instructions](https://ant.apache.org/manual/install.html).

+  * Is Verovio installed for generating example images locally?

+    To build the images with Verovio, you need Python3 to be installed with the `verovio` and `lxml` modules.
+These can be installed with

+    ```shell
+    pip install verovio lxml
+    ```

 2. Initialize the build process

    * Switch to your clone’s directory: